When you mix real-world physics and the rules of D&D (or any tabletop game, really), weird things happen.

 Ok, this might be a bit of a controversial take that even kind of contradicts my tone earlier in this article.

-If your group express interest in creating a Peasant Railgun and you are playing a game that is basically purely comedy, then go for it.
+If your group expresses interest in creating a Peasant Railgun and you are playing a game that is basically purely comedy, then go for it.

 If you are playing a more serious game with a driving story, I would strongly recommend against trying to make this work.
 Lining up peasants to throw rocks at 3,000mph into (and through) the BBEG’s fortress to assassinate them is possibly one of the most surefire ways to derail an entire game.